-As the UK moves towards the Brexit deadline on 31st October, there is still business uncertainty about what will change overnight and whether or not we will have a transition period.
+As the UK moves towards the Brexit deadline, now likely to be early in 2020, there is ongoing business uncertainty about what will change overnight and whether or not we will have a transition period.
 This is a challenging backdrop for SME leaders, who may already be dealing with economic pressure and digital transformation.

 So – if you are a small or medium-sized business getting ready for Change, you may be interested to read our top tips.
 These recommendations stem from working extensively on change and transformation, including Brexit readiness projects with HMRC Customs teams.
 This blend of processes and skills can help you manage change, maintain productivity and make the transition as smooth as possible.

 As a change facilitator, I like to keep things practical and simple, by using visualisation.
 Visual tools are really powerful.
 They give leaders and teams a faster and shared understanding of the challenges.
 People rapidly identify key themes and they make clear progress towards shared business objectives.
 By helping with all of this, visuals have the power to unstick leaders who are overwhelmed and teams that are resistant.

 Here is a graph showing how HMRC Customs teams improved their skills and capability for change back in 2016.
 This simple tool not only helped operators to improve their own skill levels, it gave their leader full confidence in her team to train new recruits.
 This reduced the need to use Change Managers for training, which was a further monetary benefit.